-A few days ago, I posed an important question on Instagram: what kind of new recipes would you like to see in 2019.
-I got a lot of different responses, but some of the most common responses were:
+Awhile back, I posed an important question on Instagram: what kind of recipes would you like to see more of?
+I got a lot of different responses, but some of the most common replies were:

 - Gluten-free recipes